 For at least two reasons, it is the most typical solution used in container houses:

-- Uniqueness of architectural forms
+- The uniqueness of architectural forms

 It preserves the unique architectural form of container-based structures.
-In fact, corrugated steel walls are often considered as one of the most important assets of container houses, offering new, distinctive visual effects clearly differentiating them from traditional residential architecture.
+In fact, corrugated steel walls are often considered as one of the most important assets of container houses, offering new, distinctive visual effects clearly differentiate them from traditional residential architecture.

 CargoTecture has its specific aesthetics.
 Source: Alino.info

 Metal walls (if correctly protected against corrosion) represent robust and weather-resistant barriers.
-Due to their inherent strength, they are also resistant to mechanical impacts, abrasions etc. Eventual exterior deteriorations (corrosion, scratches….) are usually easily visible so they can be quickly patched-up.
+Due to their inherent strength, they are also resistant to mechanical impacts, abrasions, etc. Eventual exterior deteriorations (corrosion, scratches….) are usually easily visible so they can be quickly patched up.
 Note that any external layer of insulation will need protective siding, making it economically less attractive.

 Unfortunately, interior insulation has also some disadvantages: